Bisbee massacre: Robbery and murders

 On the evening of December 8, 1883, the five outlaws rode into Bisbee.
 They tied their horses near the Copper Queen Mine smelter at the end of Main Street and walked to the Goldwater and Castaneda store.
-At the store, three of the men, including "Tex" Howard, who wasn't wearing a mask, entered the store while the other two remained outside.
+"Tex" Howard, who wasn't wearing a mask, "York" Kelly, and "Billy" Delaney entered the store while the other two remained outside.
 They leveled pistols at the store owner and persuaded him to open the safe, only to find that the payroll had not yet arrived.
 The robbers took some cash and a gold watch in the safe and robbed all of the employees and customers in the store.
 Accounts differ as to how much money they stole, but it was reported they took between $800 and $3,000 in cash along with the gold watch and jewelry.

-While three Cowboys were inside looting the safe and robbing the customers, two Cowboys outside were confronted by citizens who recognized that a robbery was in progress.
+While the three Cowboys were inside looting the safe and robbing the customers, "Red" Sample and "Big Dan" Dowd, outside the store, were confronted by citizens who recognized that a robbery was in progress.
 When assayer J. C. Tappenier exited the Bon Ton Saloon next door, they ordered him to go back in.
 He refused and the robbers, armed with Winchester repeating rifles, killed him with a shot to the head.
 Cochise County Deputy Sheriff D. Tom Smith was having dinner with his wife across the street at the Bisbee House.
 He ran onto the street and the robbers ordered him to go back inside.
 Smith refused, and told them he was an officer of the law.
 One of the bandits reportedly said, "Then you are the one we want!" and killed him.
 He fell beneath a freight wagon.
 Annie Roberts, who was pregnant, came to the door of the Bisbee House restaurant, which she and her husband owned.
 The Cowboys shot her and the bullet shattered her spine, mortally wounding her.
 John A. Nolly, a local freighter, was standing near his wagon when he was shot in the chest.
 A local man, known only as "Indian Joe," was wounded in the leg as he was trying to escape the shooting.
 Nolly died later that evening, as did Roberts and her unborn child.

 The robbers exited the store and ran for their horses, firing at anyone they saw.
 Deputy Sheriff William "Billy" Daniels, who had come from his saloon when he heard the shooting commence, emptied his revolver at the fleeing outlaws, but missed.
 The bandits mounted their horses and rode back up Main Street, over Mule Pass, and out of town.
 At Soldier's Hole, a site east of Bisbee, they divided the money and went their separate ways.